RGraph is a JavaScript charts library based on

 Working with chart data

-variable.
+Another variable you may need is the data variable.
 For most chart types, this is where the data is stored.
 It is usually

 untouched, so it is as you supplied to the chart objects constructor.
-A notable exception to this is filled line charts.
+A notable exception to this is filled Line charts.

-Here the original data is stored in the variable obj.original_data
+Here the original data is stored in the variable obj.original_data.
+The data supplied is modified to produce the stacking

 effect.
-If you need to modify a filled line charts data you will need to change this variable instead.
+If you need to modify a filled Line charts data you will need to change this variable instead.

-Not all chart types use the data
+Not all chart types use the data variable.
+For some, the name

 is different so that it makes a little more sense.
 The